junxit/us-congress-bills-113/bill.md

 ## § 2.
 Transfer of administrative jurisdiction, Chocolate Mountain Aerial Gunnery Range, California

-- **(a)** *Transfer required* The Secretary of the Interior shall transfer to the administrative jurisdiction of the Secretary of the Navy the surface estate in certain public land administered by the Bureau of Land Management in Imperial and Riverside Counties, California, consisting of approximately 226,711 acres, as generally depicted on the map titled “Chocolate Mountain Aerial Gunnery Range Proposed–Withdrawal” dated 1987 (revised July 1993), and identified as WESTDIV Drawing No. C–102370, which was prepared by the Naval Facilities Engineering Command of the Department of the Navy and is on file with the California State Office of the Bureau of Land Management.
+- **(a)** *Transfer required* The Secretary of the Interior shall transfer to the administrative jurisdiction of the Secretary of the Navy certain public land administered by the Bureau of Land Management in Imperial and Riverside Counties, California, consisting of approximately 226,711 acres, as generally depicted on the map titled “Chocolate Mountain Aerial Gunnery Range Proposed–Withdrawal” dated 1987 (revised July 1993), and identified as WESTDIV Drawing No. C–102370, which was prepared by the Naval Facilities Engineering Command of the Department of the Navy and is on file with the California State Office of the Bureau of Land Management.
 - **(b)** *Valid existing rights* The transfer of administrative jurisdiction under subsection (a) shall be subject to any valid existing rights, including any property, easements, or improvements held by the Bureau of Reclamation and appurtenant to the Coachella Canal.
 The Secretary of the Navy shall provide for reasonable access by the Bureau of Reclamation for inspection and maintenance purposes not inconsistent with military training.
 - **(c)** *Time for conveyance* The transfer of administrative jurisdiction under subsection (a) shall occur pursuant to a schedule agreed to by the Secretary of the Interior and the Secretary of the Navy, but in no case later than the date of the completion of the boundary realignment required by section 4.
 - **(d)** *Map and legal description*